syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/TextArea/Show-Border.md

 ---
 layout: post
 title: Border Support| TextArea | MobileAspNetMVC | Syncfusion
-description: Border Support
+description: Border style
 platform: mobileaspnetmvc
 control: TextArea
-keywords:textArea
+keywords:textArea,style
 documentation: ug
 ---

-# Border Support
+# Border style

 The BorderStyle property is used to decide the style of the border.